-I am still trying to capture more of life on Södermalm; this is on the corner of Mariatorget and Sanct Paulsgatan.
-I never pass this shop without enjoying the window display.
+I am still trying to capture more of life on Södermalm; this the local bookstore on the corner of Mariatorget and Sanct Paulsgatan.
+It is not far from Cafe Tårtan, and I never pass this shop without enjoying the window display.

 One follower wrote that it reminded her of the ‘Bookshop Around the Corner’ in the movie You’ve Got Mail.
-I can see why; although this is not a children’s bookstore, and even though Meg Ryan is missing.
-This is typically the kind of small local gem where the owner manages to create a unique and cozy atmosphere, where you can get lost in browsing through books, art, and references to local history.
+Although this is not a children’s local bookstore, I can see why, even though Meg Ryan is missing.
+This is typically the kind of small local gem where the owner manages to create a unique and cozy atmosphere.
+A retreat in the busy city where you can get lost in browsing through books, art, and references to local history.

-For those of you that would have loved to visit the children’s bookstore of the movie, I have some good and bad news.
-To start with the disappointment, the store in Manhattan’s Upper West Side where the movie was filmed isn’t a real bookshop.
-It used to be a cheese and antique shop, which was temporarily converted into the children’s book store for filming the movie.
-Later it has been a cafe, and now it is a dry cleaner where nothing reminds you of the charming bookstore that it briefly pretended to be.
+I have some good and bad news for those of you that would have loved to visit the children’s bookstore of the movie.
+To start with the disappointment, the store in Manhattan’s Upper West Side that you know from the movie isn’t a real bookshop.
+It used to be a cheese and antique shop.
+The producers of the movie temporarily converted it into the children’s book store for filming the movie.
+Later it has been a cafe, and now it is a dry cleaner where nothing reminds you of the charming local bookstore that it briefly pretended to be.